octarinesec/MAPL/MAPL_adapter/README.md

 ## Demo

 The adapter changes the behaviour of the bookinfo app by using rules in the [rules.yaml](https://github.com/octarinesec/MAPL/tree/master/MAPL_adapter/rules/rules.yaml) file.
-The default behaviour may be
+For the default behaviour before the installation of the adapter, see [Istio Installation](https://github.com/octarinesec/MAPL/tree/master/MAPL_adapter/docs/ISTIO_INSTALLATION.md) document.
-The policy rules block some of the services from communicating via HTTP.
+The policy rules change the app by blocking some of the services from communicating via HTTP.

 The  rules are:
 ```yaml